 Persons wishing to make contributions to City candidates must be sure to comply with applicable contribution limits and prohibitions.
-Most notably, City candidates may not accept contributions from corporations, foreign nationals (without a green card), or certain contractors (or their officers and directors) who are negotiating or recently negotiated a City contract (see below for more details).
-See SF C&GC Code §§ 1.114(b) and 1.126, and 11 CFR 110.20.
+Most notably, City candidates may not accept contributions from corporations, including limited liability companies and limited liability partnerships; foreign nationals (without a green card), certain contractors (or their principal officers and directors) who are negotiating or recently negotiated a City contract, or with any person or affiliated entity with a financial interest in a property or project subject to a land use matter pending before certain boards and commissions.
+See SF C&GC Code §§ 1.114(b), 1.126(b), 1.127(b), and 11 CFR 110.20.

 All other contributions to City candidates are limited to $500 per source (SF C&GC Code § 1.114(a)).